Super fun dog agility courses that involve focus, coordination, connection and obstacles!

 It takes a lot of guts to crawl through dark tunnels and chutes or to climb a steep A-Frame, walk an elevated ramp and even go up and down on a see saw!
 Jumps require good timing, speed and a good sense body control and whilst many of these behaviours come natural to a lot of dogs, we will be teaching you and your dog how to fine tune it.

 Whilst we love seeing dogs fly through a course at lightening speed, our agility courses focus less on speed and more on accuracy and good communication between dog and owner.
 Our courses are broken down into two levels, Agility Foundation being the very first and most important one followed by Agility Level 1 as we head into more advanced moves and obstacles.
 We will be teaching groups to learn the fundamental basics required for agility, owners will learn to work the floor off the leash, owners will learn to drive their dog away from them or towards them which will them apply to the obstacles, owners will teach the dog to work the obstacles whilst focusing on the owner, to speed up and slow down when necessary, to learn to follow direction when motioned and to help their dog gain confidence overall.

 Our agility course will be run by, Lydia Whiteway, who happens to be one of our past clients with her Australian Shepherd, Phoenix.
 Lydia has multiple titles with four dogs in competition sports including agility, jumping, flyball, endurance herding, obedience and conformation.

-Lydia is currently training Phoenix for the agility circuit and has just begun trialing around Victoria.
+Lydia is now trialing Phoenix in the agility circuit and has been doing really well.
 Lydia has formatted a course so that both you and your dog will enjoy it and learn a lot but also in a way that for those who want to head towards competition, you learn the right methods from the beginning.
 We felt it was important that if we were going to teach agility, it had to be done right from the start.